 Joe McKenna is regarded as one of the most influential stylists working today.
 He is the former fashion director-at-large at The New York Times’ T Magazine and his Calvin Klein and CK campaigns would come to define the era photographically.

-McKenna’s aesthetic is one of stark elegance and balanced, considered proportions, simplicity that belies the prodigious talent necessary to create it.
-McKenna has contributed to US Vogue, French Vogue, V, Vanity Fair, W, The Face, Homme +, Love, Self Service, Rolling Stone and i-D. In recent years McKenna has styled campaigns for Yves Saint Laurent, Versace, Z Zegna, Miu Miu, Jil Sander , Giorgio Armani , Balmain and Chloe.
+McKenna’s aesthetic is one of stark elegance and balanced, considered proportions and simplicity that belies the prodigious talent necessary to create it.
+McKenna has contributed to US Vogue, French Vogue, V, Vanity Fair, W, The Face, Homme +, Love, Self Service, Rolling Stone and i-D. In recent years, McKenna has styled campaigns for Yves Saint Laurent, Versace, Z Zegna, Miu Miu, Jil Sander , Giorgio Armani , Balmain and Chloe.

-McKenna published the first of issue of his own publication "Joe’s" in 1992, featuring Miuccia Prada and photo shoots by David Sims , Craig McDean and Steven Klein .
+McKenna published the first issue of his own publication, Joe’s, in 1992, featuring Miuccia Prada and photo shoots by David Sims , Craig McDean and Steven Klein .
 “All the photographers I knew wanted to have a space where they would have no restrictions.
-It was very easy back then.“ A second issue was published in 1998; both have become collector’s items and are regularly held up as some of the most creative, raw and progressive fashion photography of the period.
+It was very easy back then.“ A second issue was published in 1998 — both have become collector’s items and are regularly held up as some of the most creative, raw and progressive fashion photography of the period.

-In 2017, McKenna released his first film: a 25 minutes documentary feature on Azzedine Alaïa.
+In 2017, McKenna released his first film: a 25-minute documentary feature on Azzedine Alaïa.